 Martin Leyva, Peace Builders Coordinator

 Martin Leyva holds a BA in Liberal Arts/Psychology from Antioch University and is a CAADE Certified Drug and Alcohol Treatment Counselor.
 He has a strong passion for social justice and human rights issues.
 In 2008, he founded the SBCC/EOPS Transitions Program, which offers therapeutic and educational opportunities to those affected by the criminal justice system who wish to reintegrate into society.
 The program won The John G. Rice Award for Diversity and Equity in 2012.
 He also authored a scholarly article, From CorrectionstoCollege: The Valueof a Convict’s Voice.
 He has spoken and shared at multiple venues including universities throughout California and the American Society of Criminology.
 He is well known for his abilities with gang intervention/prevention & mediation skills and helping those with AOD issues.

 Leo Caporal, Research Director and Peace Builders Administrator

 Leonisia Caporal graduated from UCSB with a BA in Sociology and Chicano Studies and a minor in Applied Psychology.
 She worked at CALM (Child Abuse, Listening & Mediation) for seven years, providing counseling services to foster children and families.
 For a year and a half, she worked at Santa Barbara County for the SPIRIT Program, serving high-risk families as a Parent Partner.
 She has worked for AHA! since 2007.
 Leo is bilingual and well-connected with the Latino community; she is committed to applying the skills she has learned to working with teens and families from different backgrounds.
 She plans to return to graduate school and get her Master’s Degree in Social Work.

-Haley Beckwith, Director of Enrollment
+Claire Blakey, Director of Enrollment